-All Masters, authorised pilots and PEC holders have a responsibility to monitor the main working VHF channel went underway.
+All Masters authorised pilots and PEC holders have a responsibility to monitor the main working VHF channel when underway and preparing to get underway.
 All vessels alongside will exercise extreme caution when communicating with a vessel underway.

 3.4.2 Very Poor Visibility - Restricted Entry into Port.